JBEI/media_compiler/README.md

 Currently I do not have specific instructions for this step.
 Please see the relevant analytical chemist for the protocol you will be using.

 ## 6. Upload Data to the Experiment Data Depot
+I have created a notebook that makes Experiment Data Depot upload files for the indigoidine study it can be found here: [EDD Upload Notebook](notebooks/EDD_Study_File_Creator.ipynb)

+This notebook takes in a Media Description file along with data produced from assying production and formats it into a file that can be uploaded into EDD to create a new study.

 ## 7. Get Predictions From ART & Use to Create New Media Definitions

+> **_Point of Contact:_**  Tijana Radivojevic.
+Tijana is the developer of ART and can help make predictions from an EDD study.
+Please get in touch with Tijana to Create Predictions with ART.

+Use Tijana's instructions on the [ART github](https://github.com/JBEI/AutomatedRecommendationTool) to install and use ART to make predictions about which media to try next.

+Once Art Predictions are created, I used the following [notebook](notebooks/MakeMediaFromRecs.ipynb) to translate the art predictions into an input file for the media compiler.